Yale Fellowship in Public Psychiatry (PPF)

 Allison Ponce, PhD, Director of Education and Training, CMHC

-Michael Sernyak, MD, Director, CMHC
+Michael Sernyak, MD, CEO, CMHC

 Dr. Sebastian (Associate Program Director) oversees the core seminar, and Dr. Mathis (Associate Program Director) provides mentorship for academic projects.